Probe Says Israel PM Bears responsibility For Deadly 2021 Stampede - UrduPoint

 "Netanyahu knew that the Rashbi's tomb site had been poorly cared for for years, and that this could create a risk for the multitudes of visitors to the place, especially in (the holiday of) Lag Ba'omer," the commission's report said.

-"Netanyahu did not act as expected of a prime minister to correct this state of affairs," it added.
+"Netanyahu did not act as expected of a prime minister to correct this state of affairs," it said, without recommending any measures against him, citing the "unique" nature of his elected role.

+"The writing on the wall had been there for many years.
+The disaster could have been prevented and it was a duty to prevent it," the report added.

 Recent Stories